The link was not copied. Your current browser may not support copying via this button.

 Our Human Geography list tackles the big issues, from equality to population growth to sustainability, publishing in cultural and social geography, development geography, political geography, qualitative and quantitative research methods and urban geography.

 The list includes internationally renowned names such as Danny Dorling, Loretta Lees and Anne Power.
-We publish a range of formats, from research books that bridge theory and apply it to practice, to our extensive and highly illustrated atlases.
+We publish a range of formats including research books that bridge theory and apply it to practice.

 This chapter presents a comparative history of development and change over the longue durée.
 It weaves between Latvian and South African history at pivotal moments in spacetime, with particular focus given to the historical processes of colonization, imperialism, and resistance.
 The chapter concludes with coverage of national independence and social transitions to democracy.

 Post-Soviet Latvia and post-apartheid South Africa are far apart geographically and yet have endured a similar history of colonial and authoritarian rule before transitioning to democracy at the end of the 20th century.
 This book examines these two nations in an unusual comparative study of post-authoritarian efforts to decolonize production and trade.

 The book combines an analysis of political economy and ecocultural heritage to unpack alternative trade formations.
 It also connects world systems thinking with Indigenous knowledge to articulate a decolonial theory of development and change over the longue durée.
 Conclusions and insights drawn are timely and important for a planet confronted by crises such as authoritarianism, laissez-faire capitalism, climate change and the COVID-19 pandemic.